sameerchoubey/myblog/_posts/2018-08-01-Starting a new challenge - 100DaysOfCode.md

 So, the challenge will be as follow:-

-a) I’ll be spending at least one-hour coding every day.
+* I’ll be spending at least one-hour coding every day.
 Be it learning something new, or solving algorithmic problems.
 Solving programming problems or working on a project.
 All of these will count towards this.
-b) On the weekends, I’ll be spending at least two hours towards this goal.
+* On the weekends, I’ll be spending at least two hours towards this goal.
 This is super compulsory.
-c) If one a particular day, I’m not able to code for an obvious reason, I will not be stopping and will continue from the very next day.
+* If one a particular day, I’m not able to code for an obvious reason, I will not be stopping and will continue from the very next day.
-d) I’ll update my daily activity on Twitter with hashtag, #100DaysofCode.
+* I’ll update my daily activity on Twitter with hashtag, #100DaysofCode.
 You can follow me on Twitter, my username is @SameerChoubey98
-e) Every 2 or 3 weeks, I’ll post a summary of the things, I’ve learned in the last couple of days.
+* Every 2 or 3 weeks, I’ll post a summary of the things, I’ve learned in the last couple of days.

-What I aim to with the help of this challenge?
+**What I aim to with the help of this challenge?**

 I aim to improve myself as a person who can take challenges.
 Over the time, I have analyzed myself and found out that I really need to improve in some of the areas and it is necessary.